aquariumpain/redDust/README.md

 ## Game Mechanics
 ### Energy
 For half a sol energy rate rises, for the other half it decreases.
 Buying things alters the rate at which it rises or falls.

+### Save
+The game saves data locally at the end of every sol.